nerab/paradeiser/VISION.md

 ### Cancel the pomodoro

+      $ par pomodoro cancel
       $ par pomodoro cancel Just couldn't concentrate anymore.

+      # Abbreviated version:
+      $ par cancel

+      # Abbreviated version with annotation:
+      $ par cancel Just couldn't concentrate anymore.

-It will be marked as unsuccessful (remember, a pomodoro is indivisible).
+The pomodoro will be marked as canceled and the timer will be cleared.
 If no pomodoro is active, the command will throw an error.
 If a break is active, the command will do nothing except printing a warning.
 Remaining arguments, if present, will be added to the pomodoro as annotation.

 ### Log a pomodoro